John O'Hara: Career and reputation

 According to biographer Frank MacShane, O'Hara thought that Hemingway's death made O'Hara the leading candidate for the Nobel Prize in Literature.
-O'Hara wrote to his daughter "I really think I will get it," and "I want the Nobel prize... so bad I can taste it."
+O'Hara wrote to his daughter, "I really think I will get it," and "I want the Nobel prize ... so bad I can taste it."
 MacShane says that T.S.
 Eliot told O'Hara that he had, in fact, been nominated twice.
 When John Steinbeck won the prize in 1962, O'Hara wired, "Congratulations, I can think of only one other author I'd rather see get it."
 In a letter to Steinbeck two years before that, O'Hara placed himself with Steinbeck in the pantheon of great 20th century American writers, Hemingway, Fitzgerald and Faulkner, singling out Faulkner among them as "the one, the genius."

+O'Hara's work has many literary admirers, including authors such as Joan Didion, John Updike, Tom Wolfe, Gay Talese, Fran Lebowitz and Shelby Foote.
+Charles McGrath, a former fiction editor of the New Yorker and former editor of the New York Times Book Review, has called O'Hara "one of the great listeners of American fiction, able to write dialogue that sounded the way people really talk, and he also learned the eavesdropper's secret—how often people leave unsaid what is really on their minds."
+O'Hara said he learned from reading Ring Lardner "that if you wrote down speech as it is spoken truly, you produce true characters," and added, "Sometimes I almost feel that I ought to apologize for having the ability to write good dialogue, and yet it's the attribute most lacking in American writers and almost totally lacking in the British."

 Death

 O'Hara died from cardiovascular disease in Princeton, New Jersey, and is interred in the Princeton Cemetery.
 A comment he made about himself and which was chosen by his wife for his epitaph reads: "Better than anyone else, he told the truth about his time.
 He was a professional.
 He wrote honestly and well."
 Of this, Gill commented: "From the far side of the grave, he remains self-defensive and overbearing.
 Better than anyone else?
 Not merely better than any other writer of fiction but better than any dramatist, any poet, any biographer, any historian?
 It is an astonishing claim."

 After his death, O'Hara's study and its contents were reconstructed in 1974 for display at Pennsylvania State University, where his papers are held.
 His childhood home, the John O'Hara House in Pottsville, was added to the National Register of Historic Places in 1978.